pjIowa/TNode/README.md

 </dl>

 # Contributing
-Help me improve this project.
-If you woudl like to submit some changes, send up a pull request.
+This project can use your help.
+If you would like to submit some changes, submit a pull request.
 For any questions, comments, or concerns, please send me a message at pjkedilaya@gmail.com

 # Sources
 * Adjusting Points on Zoom: http://jsfiddle.net/o3dxgfuu/12/